STONE MOUNTAIN GA BUSINESS LAW LAWYER /Attorney

-We are experienced transactional and litigation attorney and well positioned to assist you with your business planning matters.
-I have relevant experience in forming and running small businesses, Entertainment & Financial start ups, and have drafted, negotiated and reviewed contracts in a variety of practice areas.
+We are an experienced transactional and litigation attorney and well-positioned to assist you with your business planning matters.
+I have relevant experience in forming and running small businesses, Entertainment & Financial startups, and have drafted, negotiated, and reviewed contracts in a variety of practice areas.

 One of the things that I would ask you to consider is what your ultimate goals in your business.
 You can legally protect your assets and pass on your wealth to the next generation without risking your freedom with a carefully legitimate estate plan and business planning.
 Please contact us and we can discuss your business goals, formation issues, and fee arrangements.

-Usually, the start of a new business entails the filing of proper paper work with the State and the IRS and timing is essential.
+Usually, the start of a new business entails the filing of proper paperwork with the State and the IRS and timing are essential.
 The process begins with selecting the type of business entity you wish to conduct business under such as a sole proprietor, partnerships, corporations, or limited liability company.

-A sole proprietor is a stand alone person who is in complete control of their business and are personally liable for any liabilities that occurs in operating their business.
+A sole proprietor is a stand-alone person who is in complete control of their business and are personally liable for any liabilities that occur in operating their business.
 A partnership consists of two or more persons in agreement to operate a business.
-This form of business can be established by written agreement or an informal agreement and each partner is usually responsible for the liabilities that occur in operation of the Partnership.
+This form of business can be established by a written agreement or an informal agreement and each partner is usually responsible for the liabilities that occur in the operation of the Partnership.
 However, the partnership differs from a sole proprietorship in that the partnership is actually considered a separate entity.
 For tax purposes, both types of entities owners are personally responsible for the taxes of the entities.

-A Corporation is a separate entity that is incorporated with a state and consists of shareholders that adhere to the articles of incorporation, shareholder agreement or bylaws.
-If properly operated, a corporation may have a special protection of limited liability.
+A Corporation is a separate entity that is incorporated with a state and consists of shareholders that adhere to the articles of incorporation, shareholder agreement, or bylaws.
+If properly operated, a corporation may have the special protection of limited liability.
 For tax purposes, most corporations have to pay two taxes.
 Thus, this sometimes makes it unpopular with small business owners.
-However, with an S-Corporation it affords the protection of a regular corporation but the shareholders are taxed personally and it is has certain restrictions.
+However, with an S-Corporation, it affords the protection of a regular corporation but the shareholders are taxed personally and it has certain restrictions.
 Next, the newest entity type is known as a limited liability company which is somewhat of a hybrid of a corporation and a partnership.
 It is afforded the protection of a corporation and the ease of operations like a partnership.
-Further, it may be taxed as a sole proprietor, a partnership, or a corporation .
+Further, it may be taxed as a sole proprietor, a partnership, or a corporation.

 STONE MOUNTAIN GA BUSINESS LAW ATTORNEY/ Lawyer